-If you do something different from the "standard teaching" and develop your own techniques, you obviously need to know what bees are likely to do in response to your actions.
-That comes with a little observation, lateral thinking and experience, but you need to know what I call the "basics", i.e. life cycles, swarming process, disease recognition, etc. All beekeepers should know these anyway, but the skill and information gained by doing new things and making mistakes will help you modify this system of colony increase.
-We are often told that bees do "this, that or something else", almost without variation.
-It is when you do manipulations like I explain here, where you often have two colonies in the same apiary that appear identical, you treat them both the same way and they respond quite differently, that you realise that bees don't always do as they are supposed to.
+In order to do something different from the "standard teaching" and develop your own techniques, you obviously need to know what bees are likely to do in response to your actions.
+That comes with a little observation, lateral thinking and experience, but you need to know what I call the "basics", i.e. life cycles, swarming process, disease recognition, etc. All beekeepers should know these anyway, but the skill and information gained by doing new things and making mistakes will help you modify this system of colony increase in a number of ways.

+We are often told that bees do "this, that or something else", without variation.
+It is when you do manipulations like I am telling you here, where you can get two colonies that appear identical, you treat them both the same way and they respond quite differently, that you realise that bees don't always do as they are supposed to.

 This system can be kept going throughout the summer, but can be stopped at any point.
 The basic method has been demonstrated at the Wisborough Green BKA teaching apiary on many occasions.
 The good point about demonstrating something of this nature is that attendees can see the progress of colonies throughout the season.

 In an attempt to make it easier to understand, I describe it in stages with diagrams and photographs to help you.
-If you don't understand something then please don't abandon it, but keep going as it really is quite simple.
+If you don't understand something then don't abandon it, but keep going as it really is quite simple.
 It may pay to set it up on different slides on PowerPoint, where each slide is a stage or movement.
 I do give summaries of what has happened to help you.

 I suggest starting at the earliest you can start rearing queens in the spring.
 This will depend on the year and the part of the country you are in.
 In West Sussex I can usually start in the first week in May, but in general a couple of weeks after drones emerge is usually O.K.
 If you hear of swarms in your area, then you can start.
+I can usually get queens mated well into September in my district, although I know many won't be able to.

-For those who want to get a maximum number of colonies during a summer I have gone for a best case.
-You may have to pull back a bit depending on the availability of Q/Cs, your needs, the weather or the success of queen mating.
+I assume you want to get a maximum number of colonies during a summer, so I have gone for a best case.
+You may have to pull back a bit depending on the availability of Q/Cs, your needs or the success of queen mating.

 What do you need?
+No specialist equipment needed.